slitsche/biosoft/content/posts/identity.md

 - If UUID needs to be used, generate it deterministically: derive the UUID from the fields which make the event unique (natural key) if possible.

-[^1]: A extensive discussion of schemaless data models, schema-on-read vs schema -on-write can be found in [Kleppmann2017]
+[^1]: An extensive discussion of schemaless data models, schema-on-read vs schema -on-write can be found in Kleppmann, M.: Designing Data-Intensive Applications.
+O'Reilly 2017.

 -----------